Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Methods

 A local search in PsiMinL is done by greedily including neighbouring links to a connected link set $L$ or by excluding links from $L$ that are attached to boundary nodes.
 Here I have implemented a procedure that tries to lower cost in an alternating sequence of link exclusion and inclusion until no further improvement is possible.

 A simple local search---done by going downhill in the cost landscape---is soon trapped in the next local minimum.
 We allow the greedy algorithm in local searches to proceed even when the costs are rising.
 It stops and goes back to the place $L_\mathrm{min}$ of the last cost minimum in the search if it does not find a place with lower cost after $r|L_\mathrm{min}|$ steps, i.e., if it does not find a link set which makes $L_\mathrm{min}$ invalid.
 In other words, the local search can tunnel through barriers in the cost landscape if the end of the tunnel is not too far.
-Then the link set at the end of the tunnel invalidates the cluster at the tunnel entry.
+Then the link set at the end of the tunnel invalidates the cluster at the tunnel entry.\footnote{In Figure \ref{fig:local.search} (in Appendix on p.\;\pageref{fig:local.search}) a cost-size diagram of a local search visualises how the sequence of greedy exclusion and inclusion of links proceeds and how the search path tunnels through barriers in the cost landscape.}

 In memetic algorithms deterministic local searches are combined with evolutionary genetic operators, i.e., with mutation, crossover, and selection.
 We need randomness because even tunneling does not avoid trapping of local searches in local minima corresponding to invalid communities.
 A population is initialised from a seed subgraph by a local search followed by mutations and again local searches until the desired number of different individuals is reached.
 Mutation and crossover are used to explore the cost landscape around a preliminarily valid cluster at a local minimum that corresponds to the current best individual of a population.